Information Security Services: What You Need to Know

 11. What Is a vCISO?

-The information security risks your business faces are continually increasing as your organization grows and adopts new technology solutions.
-And experts estimate that more than 60% of businesses are operating with understaffed cybersecurity teams.
+Your business’s information security risks are continually increasing as your organization grows and adopts new technology solutions.
+And experts estimate that more than 60% of businesses operate with understaffed cybersecurity teams.

 The best way to ensure that you’re prepared for existing and evolving threats to your expanding systems is to employ a Chief Information Security Officer (CISO).